pwjablonski/cn-sta-pitch/SLIDES.md

 <!-- .element: style="width: 280px; margin:auto" -->
 <!-- .slide: data-background="#00D4FD" -->

+Note:
+Add accelerator program

 ---

 #### Summer Tech Academy Bootcamp Goals:
-- To inspire  students with engaging web-based projects and thought-provoking discussions about tech and its role in society.
+- **INSPIRE and PROVOKE**: Inspire students with engaging web-based projects and thought-provoking discussions about tech and its role in society.
-- To get students  excited about tech and want to be future game changers in this ever important industry.
+- **EXCITE and DREAM**:  Get students  excited about tech and want to be future game changers in this ever important industry.
 <!-- .slide: data-background="#00D4FD" -->

+Note:
+Inspire and provoke

 ---

 #### Summer Tech Academy Incubator @ Etsy Goals:
-- To inspire  students with engaging web-based projects and thought-provoking discussions about tech and its role in society.
+- **INSPIRE and PROVOKE**: Inspire  students with engaging web-based projects and thought-provoking discussions about tech and its role in society.
-- To get students  excited about tech and want to be future game changers in this ever important industry.
+- **EXCITE and DREAM**: Get students  excited about tech and want to be future game changers in this ever important industry.
-- To expose students to what life is like at an actual tech company, and help them develop the professional skills they'd need to succeed in such an environemnt
+- **EXPOSE and DEVELOP**: To expose students to what life is like at an actual tech company, and help them develop the professional skills they'd need to succeed in such an environemnt
 <!-- .slide: data-background="#fee975" -->
+Note:

 ---